talmeym/regurgitator-core-json/README.md

 ### uuid-generator

-a uuid-generator generates a uuid parameter value
+a uuid-generator generates a uuid parameter value.

 ```json
 {